 All Ithaca College employees are eligible for a free campus parking permit.
 At orientation you will receive a temporary parking permit from HR with information on how to order a permanent parking pass.
 Parking for faculty and staff is permitted in any of the numerous Blue Lots around campus.
 For additional information on parking, please see Parking & Traffic Services.

 TCAT Bus Pass

-All Ithaca College employees receive a free unlimited bus pass for the Tompkins Consolidated Area Transit.
-This great benefit allows you to use the bus not only to get back and forth to work, but all over the city, even on the weekends!
-The bus pass will automatically become one of the many functions of your Ithaca College ID.
-Once you have received your permanent ID you will be set to ride the bus.
+All Ithaca College employees receive a free unlimited bus pass for the Tompkins Consolidated Area Transit (TCAT.
+This great benefit allows you to use the bus not only to get back and forth to work, but to travel all over the city, even on the weekends!
+These bus pass permissions automatically become one of the many functions of your Ithaca College ID.
+Once you have received your permanent employee ID you will be set to ride the bus; just present your ID card when you board the bus.
 If you have any questions about the bus pass program please review the bus pass resources on the right.

 Ride Tioga and Chemung Transit Bus Pass

 Ithaca College will also purchase monthly unlimited ride passes for College employees who live in communities served by these two transit providers.
 Check the respective websites for Ride Tioga and Chemung Transit to see if you could avail yourself of this transit option.
-If interested in participating, please contact Marian Brown, Special Assistant to the Provost for Sustainability, 274-3787, or email@example.com.
+Since the College has to pre-pay for these passes, we ask that only those who would expect to make most of their trips using the bus request a pass.
+If interested in participating, please contact Marian Brown, Special Assistant for Campus and Community Sustainability, 274-3787, or firstname.lastname@example.org.